-Equine leptospirosis is typically a sporadic disease.
-The primary leptospiral-associated equine clinical disease presentations include; recurrent uveitis, late-term abortion and acute renal failure.
+Equine leptospirosis (Leptospira inerrogans) has been found worldwide, with serovar prevalence varying by region.
+The leptospiral-associated equine clinical disease presentations include uveitis, placentitis, abortion and acute renal failure.
 Infection is acquired through exposure to the organism via the mucous membranes or abraided skin.
-The leptospiral organisms are shed in the urine of infected horses (additionally the placenta, fetal fluids and urine of the mare in abortion cases) and a number of wildlife hosts which can shed Leptospira spp. in the urine.
+The leptospiral organisms are shed in the urine and body fluids of infected animals (including wildlife hosts).
+Leptospira spp.
+Can contaminate water and soil.
+Seroprevalence data from healthy horses indicate that it is common for horses to carry titers to multiple serovars.

 There is currently one vaccine approved for use in horses.
 It is a killed, whole cell bacterin.